frostyfeet909/testingFoam/README.md

 # testingFoam
 Some programs I'm working on.
+If you want to run it just navigate to this folder and: python main.py

 Requirments for each are in the respective readme and brief instruction on use.